All posts

 4 Refresh End-of-RIB 1 1

-The following shows the packet exchange sequence specific to the IPv4 address family.
+The following shows the packet exchange sequence between BGP peers once the command has been applied.

 LIVE